-In order to give you a better understanding of the MPEG2, MPEG4 and H264 standards, their features are compared below:
+To give you a better understanding of the MPEG2, MPEG4, and H264 standards, their features are compared below:

 Video formats are usually converted from one form to another for various reasons such as compatibility with the user’s device, higher quality.
 There are many video converters you can use to convert videos from one format to another.
 Choose the converter you prefer and follow these standard steps to convert one form of video format to another: